 According to the OLC, the OCCC will issue licenses based upon the OLC’s recommendation.
 Interested sales agents must be in good standing with the Lottery’s rules and regulations and to obtain approval from the OLC before applying for a license with the OCCC.
 Being pre-qualified by the OLC does not guarantee a license by the OCCC.
 The cost of the application fee, paid to the Ohio Casino Control Commission, is a non-refundable $1,000.

-Once licensed by the OCCC, Hosts will be able to enter into an agreement with an Ohio-licensed Type C Sports Gaming Proprietor (a sportsbook with the requisite remote terminal equipment and licensing to accept wagers) to offer sports gaming in their venue.
+Once licensed by the OCCC, Hosts will be able to enter into an agreement with an Ohio-licensed Type C Sports Gaming Proprietor (a sportsbook with the requisite remote terminal equipment and licensing to accept wagers) to offer Ohio betting apps in their venue.

 If you are interested in becoming a type C host location, please visit the Sports Gaming Interest Form tab to start the process.

-All of this takes place amid an atmosphere of anticipation for the launch of Ohio sports betting, which now at least has a date set.
+All of this takes place amid an atmosphere of anticipation for the launch of the Ohio betting sites, which now at least have a date set.

 Some Responsibilities For Sports Gaming Hosts